gbezyuk/logux-sync/README.md

 ## Synchronization

-After `connect` and `connected` messages, node will synchronize events.
+After `connect` and `connected` messages, nodes will synchronize events.

 Every node has `synced` and `otherSynced` property.
-It contains latest `added` time for sent and received events.
+It contains latest `added` time from sent and received events.

 If node will go offline, `synced` and `otherSynced` will be used on next connection to find new events to synchronization.

-In most of cases, you don’t need to synchronize all event.
+In most cases, you don’t need to synchronize all event.
 Some client events is locally (like click or animations).
-So server event are now allowed to be shown for every client.
+Some server event are now allowed to be shown for every client.

 So client and server have `inFilter` and `outFilter` options.
 This callbacks